Long Thành district

-Long Thành is a rural district of Đồng Nai province in the Southeast region of Vietnam.
+Long Thành is a former rural district of Đồng Nai province in the Southeast region of Vietnam.
 As of 2003, the district had a population of 204,793.
 The district covers an area of 535 km^{2}.
 The district capital lies at Long Thành.
+It is home to Long Thanh International Airport, the future airport serving Ho Chi Minh City.

 Economy

 Companies based in the district include An Giang Coffee Ltd. (CTCP Cà Phê An Giang).
 The Long Đức Industrial Park is located in the Long Thành District.